Essure contraceptive device

-The Essure implant is an intrauterine device (IUD) permanent contraceptive that has been used in women since 1999.
-The Essure device has been recalled and is no longer being used in Australia following reports of adverse reactions in some women.
-Refer to the Frequently Asked Questions below for detailed information.
+The Essure® implant is an intrauterine device (IUD) permanent contraceptive that has been used in women since 1999.
+The Essure® device was removed from the market in 2017 following reports of adverse reactions in some women.

 What is the Essure® contraceptive device?

 Essure® is an implanted device that provides permanent contraception for women.

 The device, a soft flexible metal coil insert that does not contain or release any hormones, is placed into the woman’s fallopian tubes and expands to anchor itself in the fallopian tube.
 Over the three months following its insertion a barrier forms around the inserts, which is intended to prevent pregnancy.